“Ah, man, that’s just a bunch of broscience.”

 But often, that’s not what people do.

-If there’s one answer we want to be true, it’s common to gravitate towards that evidence and ignore what goes against this.
+If there’s one answer we want to be true, it’s common to gravitate towards that evidence and ignore what goes against it.

-If you want sugar to be healthy, you can find research to say so (probably done on athletes who’ll use it for performance) and believe it and ignore the mountains of evidence that in most cases sugar is not good for you.
+If you want sugar to be healthy, you can find research to say so (probably done on athletes who’ll use it for performance) and believe it, while ignoring the mountains of evidence that in most cases sugar leads to fat gain and other health complications.

 If somebody is selling an ebook about why carbs are bad, they’re going to omit research that shows carbs can be beneficial.